Here are seven key factors to remaining compliant and avoiding legal complications with hourly remote workers:

 We offer the following solutions to help meet your remote worker posting requirements:

-Poster Guard® E-Service for Remote Workers – Provides easy online access to mandatory postings, which is ideal for companies with 10 or fewer remote employees.
+Poster Guard® E-Service for Remote Workers– Provides easy online access to mandatory postings, which is ideal for companies with 10 or fewer remote employees.
 It’s also a smart solution for larger businesses that want immediate confirmation that employees have accessed the postings.
-Plus, employees receive automatic email updates whenever a mandatory change occurs.

-You can also satisfy posting requirements with an easy-to-access link posted on your intranet or collaboration platform.
+Intranet Licensing Posting Service 12-Month — Maintain compliance with an easy-to-access link posted on your intranet or dedicated website.
 Employees just click on the link and select their location to view applicable federal, state, county and city postings.
-Available as a 12-month service or as a 6-month service, which is ideal for temporary remote work situations.